Conférence des Grandes écoles

+Grandes écoles are academic institutions that admit students through a competitive process, and a significant proportion of their graduates occupy the highest levels of French society.

-Not all Grandes écoles are members of the CGE.
+Not all Grandes écoles are members of the conference.
 To be a member, Grandes écoles must be accredited for postgraduate education and apply a strict criteria for: student recruitment and enrollment; instruction and programs; international research and reputation; connections with private industry; and student support.